ahmedtahalhosari/finlex-test/simple-webapp/Readme.md

 Mainly the web application hosting two pages depending on the path :

-1) / , the applicationn will repond with *Hello, World!*.
+1) / , the application will repond with *Hello, World!*.

-2) /version , the application will respond with *this the mainn version page :D*.
+2) /version , the application will respond with *this the main version page :D*.

-Please notice that the applicationn is running on port 80 , if you would like to change that you have to go the the CMD line in the Dockerfile and change the port.
+Please notice that the application is running on port 80 , if you would like to change that you have to go the the CMD line in the Dockerfile and change the port.

 ## Steps to build the image and push on dockerhub: